SICKAG/sick_scan_base/README.md

   <param name="hostname" type="string" value="192.168.0.1" />
 ```
 * Temporarily
-Use a command line argument in addition the launch file:
+Use a command line argument in addition to the launch file argument:
 ```bash
    hostname:=192.168.0.2
 ```